BaseMax/ComposeDockerNginxPHP/README.md

 ## Requirements

-- Docker: Docker is a platform that allows you to easily deploy and run applications in containers.
+* **Docker**: Docker is a platform that allows you to easily deploy and run applications in containers.
 It makes it easy to set up and run software in a consistent environment.
 You can install docker with [this guide](https://docs.docker.com/engine/install/ubuntu/).
-- Docker Compose: Docker Compose is a tool for defining and running multi-container Docker applications.
+* **Docker Compose**: Docker Compose is a tool for defining and running multi-container Docker applications.
 It allows you to define your application's services, networks, and volumes in a single docker-compose.yml file.
 You can install Docker Compose with [this guide](https://docs.docker.com/engine/install/ubuntu/).
-- If you want use ansible for deploy this stack on remote servers you must install ansible on you local machine and `python3` on remote servers.
+* **Ansible**: If you want use ansible for deploy this stack on remote servers you must install ansible on you local machine with [this guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and `python3` on remote servers.

 ### Host setup